Tasniim5/ro-cham-beau/README.md

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+The team has thoroughly tested ROCHAMBEAU to ensure each feature works responsively.
+This includes user interactions, game logic, and interface responsiveness.
+We are confident the project meets the requirements by providing an enjoyable gaming experience with seamless functionality for users to play and achieve their goal of having fun while engaging with the game.
+ROCHAMBEAU looks and feels like a familiar game, it truly embodies that element of nostalgia by intentionally designing the website in that minimal aesthetic.
+ROCHAMBEAU is compatible with all devices, it was tested on various screen sizes, including a mobile phone device.

-Validator Testing
+### Validator Testing

-### HTML
+### -HTML
 No errors were returned when passing through the official W3C validator
-### CSS
+### -CSS
 No errors were found when passing through the official (Jigsaw) validator
-### JavaScript
+### -JavaScript

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+This site was successfully on GitHub pages by following these steps: Firstly, selecting the Settings tab in the GitHub repository, then selecting the Master Branch from the source menu, and saw the page refresh with a ribbon indicating the deployment was successful.
+You can access the live link at https://code-institute-org.github.io/love-running-2.0/index.html.
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

 ## Credits